Pediatric Oral Health Care

 Our doctors and staff are dedicated to making sure all patients feel comfortable and safe during dental appointments.
-Our doctors are certified by the American Board of Pediatric Dentistry and have had additional training in treating children of all ages with special health care needs.
+Dr. Jessica Clark is certified by the American Board of Pediatric Dentistry and has had additional training in treating children of all ages with special health care needs.

 Special health care needs include any physical, developmental, mental, sensory, behavioral, cognitive, or emotional impairment or limiting condition that requires medical management, health care intervention, and/or use of specialized services or programs.
 The condition may be congenital, developmental, or acquired through disease, trauma, or environmental cause and may impose limitations in performing daily self-maintenance activities or substantial limitations in a major life activity.
 Health care for individuals with special needs requires specialized knowledge acquired by additional training, as well as increased awareness and attention, adaptation, and accommodative measures beyond what are considered routine.

 At our office, we offer dedicated appointments that allow the environment to be calmer and allow more focused attention to your child.
 Please make us aware during scheduling so special arrangements may be made.
 Arrangements may include: desensitization appointments (for your child to slowly acclimate to the office), quiet treatment rooms, papoose board for safety during exams, and bringing comfort items from home.